 Weekly Event List

 The Beyond the Classroom Challenge is a great way for students to jump into a broad variety of free campus and community events, learning more about UTC, Chattanooga, and themselves—all based on their own schedules and interests.
 Each week this event list is sent out to any student who signs up.
-To complete the Challenge and earn an award signed by the Chancellor including priority registration, students should sign up and participate and reflect on 10 events before the end of the final Reading Day.
+To complete the Challenge and earn an award signed by the Chancellor including priority registration, students should participate and reflect on 10 events and fill out a final reflective survey before the end of the day on Monday, April 1.

 IN-PERSON EVENTS